Skip to content

 Theresa established the MHA’s online screening program, which allowed website visitors to take a mental health assessment to learn more about a potential mental health condition and locate resources for the best course of action.
 The number of screenings provided by the program increased from a few thousand per week to 1.5 million in 2020 and 5 million in 2021.

-The texting service
+AI-Powered chat: The texting service

 Her most recent project is an adaptable texting platform for mental health intervention powered by AI that she is working on with Northwestern University and the University of Toronto.
 In the previous year, 79% of those who screened positive for serious depression using MHA’s online assessment did not wish to use medication or psychotherapy.
-The development team for the texting application driven by AI was led by these worrying figures.
+The development team for the texting application driven by AI-Powered chat was led by these worrying figures.
 The program tries to provide assistance and support with few access barriers, allowing anyone to receive assistance at their comfort level.

 Even if someone today wanted to get help, care access and cost issues can usually keep them from doing so.
 There may not be many places where you can find mental health professionals, and not everyone has access to the technology needed to look for assistance.
 With the messaging platform, users can experiment with different approaches to treating their mental health concerns without worrying about expense or where to get care.
 They also don’t have to plunge into engaging with another person right away.